Explore UCD

 Sick Leave Policy

-This policy clarifies the roles and responsibilities of employees, Heads of School/Units/Line Managers and UCD HR in the effective management of attendance.
-It clearly sets out the functions of the Occupational Health Provider and the Employee Assistance Service in assisting the university to support staff wellbeing.
+The policy clarifies the roles and responsibilities of Employees, Heads of School/Units/Line Managers and UCD HR in the effective management of attendance.
+It also clearly sets out the functions of the Occupational Health Provider and the Employee Assistance Service in assisting the University to support staff wellbeing.

 Contact HR Operations - Sick Leave